 A company that makes $50,000 earning with $30,000 operating expenses is more profitable than a company that earns $90,000 with $80,000 operating expenses.
-A company that makes more return on sales has the ability to utilise its resources efficiently in order to generate profit.
+A company that makes more return on sales has the ability to utilise its resources efficiently in order to generate sales profit.

-Uses of Return on Sales
+Uses of Return on Sale

 - Return on sales is used to compare the two companies operating in the same industry.
 The reason behind this is that the operating cost of two companies operating in a different industry can vary largely.
-For example, a company dealing in grocery retail has a lower margin than the company operating in the cosmetic industry.
+For example, a company dealing in grocery retail has a lower margin sales than the company operating in the cosmetic industry.

 - Return on Sales is used to understand whether a company is making a profit or not.
-Because, in the end, making a profit is the most important goal of almost every business and return on sales (ROS) helps them understand this better.
+Because, in the end, making a sales profit is the most important goal of almost every business and return on sales (ROS) helps them understand this better.

 - The value of Return on Sales is also used to compare the performance of the business in the current fiscal year with the past year.
 This helps the company to analyse the trend of progress.

 - The return on sales can also be used to compare the actual profit made by one company with another company operating in the same industry and not concerning the scale of the business of the industry.
-This information helps the investors to make an investment decision and also to have a rough estimation of profit that they can make by investing in a particular organisation.
+This information helps the investors to make an investment decision and also to have a rough estimation of sales profit that they can make by investing in a particular organisation.